Manastelavane2002/checkru/docs/CONTRIBUTING.md

 ```bash
 yarn checks
 ```
+- If missed, there is already a husky pre commit hook that runs these scripts before every commit.
 - For some reason if the checks are missed, the lint pipeline on gitlab will indicate you for the errors in your code
 - Do no submit a MR for code approval until the pipeline is successful